Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Marquette vs. Michigan State: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 2 seed Marquette Golden Eagles (29-6) and the No. 7 seed Michigan State Spartans (20-12) meet in the NCAA Tournament with a spot in the Sweet 16 of the East Region bracket on the line on Sunday at Nationwide Arena, tipping off at 5:15 PM.
-Marquette is a 2.5-point favorite in the Round of 32 contest, which airs on CBS.
-The matchup's over/under is set at 141.5.
+The No. 2 seed Marquette Golden Eagles (29-6) are favored by 2.5 points against the No. 7 seed Michigan State Spartans (20-12) for their NCAA Tournament matchup on Sunday.
+A trip to the Sweet 16 will be awarded to the winner of the 2-7 East Region bracket contest, which tips off at 5:15 PM on CBS.
+The over/under is 141.5 in the matchup.

 Marquette vs. Michigan State Odds & Info